matter-labs/zksync-web-era-docs/docs/zk-stack/components/portal-wallet-bridge.md

 # Portal + Bridge

-[The Portal](https://github.com/matter-labs/dapp-portal) is a dApp that allows you (and your users) to easily interact with your hyperchain.
+[The Portal](https://github.com/matter-labs/dapp-portal) is a dApp that allows you (and your users) to easily interact with your ZK Chain.

 This includes:

 - Bridging assets to and from the L1,
-- Sending them within your hyperchain,
+- Sending them within your ZK Chain,
 - Checking historical transactions, and
 - Managing contracts